nanguoshun/English_EveryDay/Day19_Dating and Marriage#001.md

 W: Congratulations.

 M: But as i got older, i forgot about that I just kind of dated.
 I met a fair share of girls, but not too many.
-But dating was really hit and miss.
+But dating was really **hit and miss**.
 There were some good experiences, some terrible experiences.
 Once you're marrid it's kind of like a saft haven.

 W: That's true.
 For me, I was kind of carefree about dating.
 But I did think serously about dating in the sense that I wasn't just going to date anyboy.
-If I was going to date someone, it would have to be with the thought of, "Do I have a future with this person?"
+If I was going to date someone, it would **have to be with the thought of**, "Do I have a future with this person?"

 W: So that's the way I looked upon dating.
-I thought seriously about it before I jumped into a relationship.
+I thought seriously about it before I **jumped into** a relationship.

-M: YOu just dated the special ones and it's worked out well and I'm sure as a married senior you are going to love it.
+M: You just dated the special ones and it's worked out well and I'm sure as a married senior you are going to love it.

 W: I look forward to it.